ehsankorhani/python-data-science/README.md

-# python-data-science
+# Python
-Work with Tools and Libraries of Data Science and Data Analysis
+Exploring tools and libraries of Data Science and Data Analysis

+* NumPy